Difference Between Seventh Day Adventists and Christians

 Christians are the religious group who believe in Jesus Christ and his teachings.
 A true Christian always has faith in Jesus Christ and his work.
 Christians follow a monotheistic religion where Jesus is the only God.

-Currently, there are mainly three groups under Christianity- Roman catholic religious group, protestant religious group, and eastern orthodox religious group.
+Currently, there are mainly three groups under Christianity- the Roman Catholic religious group, the protestant religious group, and the eastern orthodox religious group.

 According to a survey conducted in 2011, there were 2.2 billion Christians all over the world.
-26% of them live in Europe, 37% of them live in America, 13% in Asia and the Pacific region, and 24% in the sub-Saharan region.
+26% live in Europe, 37% live in America, 13% in Asia and the Pacific region, and 24% in the sub-Saharan region.

 The major beliefs of the Christians are circled around Jesus Christ.
 Jesus Christ is considered to be the son of God by Christians.
-They believe Jesus became human for saving the world.
+They believe Jesus became human to save the world.

 They believe worship needs to be conducted on Sunday.
-They believe that salvation only can be achieved by the grace of God, not by good deeds.
-According to Christians salvation needs to be received by faith.
+They believe that salvation can only be achieved through God’s grace, not good deeds.
+According to Christians, salvation needs to be received by faith.

 They believe in the immortality of the soul.
 After death, the soul leaves the body and goes to either hell or heaven with Jesus Christ.
 They consider Jesus Christ as their scapegoat.